 - Only 13 grams of fat and 1.5 grams of saturated fats

 - 285 milligrams of potassium

 - 1.1 milligrams of iron

-Only one ounce of pistachios (or pistachio spread) improves cholesterol and increase “good” HDL cholesterol.
-They reduce blood sugar, and may help improve other heart disease risk factors, including blood pressure, weight and oxidative status.
+Only one ounce of pistachios (or pistachio spread) improves cholesterol and increases “good” HDL cholesterol.
+They reduce blood sugar and may help improve other heart disease risk factors, including blood pressure, weight, and oxidative status.